TomHarrop/tc_alignment_params/README.md

 ## Summary

-### This was done 30 samples from a single experiment.
-It needs to be tested on other data
+**This was done 30 samples from a single experiment.
+It needs to be tested on other data**.
 It was only run with the ['Nuclear proteins'](https://edgardomortiz.github.io/captus.docs/assembly/align/options/#-m---markers) marker type and the ['Coding sequences in nucleotides'](https://edgardomortiz.github.io/captus.docs/assembly/align/options/#-f---formats)